Use 3G/UMTS USB Dongle for WAN connection

 Easy Configuration Using Luci Web Interface

 Luci has supported 3G configuration.
 Be sure to have luci and luci-proto-3g installed.
-If you want to do multiwan configuration, make sure that luci-apps-multiwan is installed and optionally, luci-app-mwan3.

 To create a new 3g connection, go to Luci web interface.
 Navigate to Network ⇒ interfaces.
 Click on Add new interface button.
 Give a simple name to the interface, for example 3g and choose UMTS/GPRS/EVDO as its protocol.